19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Referee Specific/Economy/Discounts.md

 | 10       | 20                    | 80%                    |

 *Author's Note:
-All my merchants are secretly Rick Harrison.
+All these merchants are secretly Rick Harrison.
 "I don't know if this is gonna sell tomorrow or in 3 months.
 Worth 100?
 Best I can do it 20 bucks".
 If the players want to set up a shop of their own you can meddle with this a bit, but as long as they are just adventurers, the average merchant is trying to make profit and menial bartering is not the focus of the game.
 For particularly important things, like magical items, finding the right buyer can yield much more wealth, but that can be a quest in itself.
 These are for mundane purchases.*